Disha0903/spBlock_cv/README.md

 - **train_2003**: Contains climate features for training the models.
 - **test_2003**: Contains climate features for testing the models.
 - **soil**: Includes soil features relevant to the study.
-- **spatio_temp**: Includes climate features with different time periods for spatio-temporal cross-validation.
+- **spatiotemp**: Includes climate features with different time periods for spatio-temporal cross-validation.
 For more details, see the description in the paper and follow the instructions in `code.R`.
 - **elevation**: Contains elevation data.
 - **species**: Contains species occurrence or absence data.